Mrdayday/Online-submerged-photometer/3D-Printing/First Print.md

 </p>

 The next step was to print a tube or more of a ring with the Anycubic.
+The problem was, that we wanted to print it standing upwards, so the tention, of the fuluid dynamics inside the reaktion camber, do not breake the zylinder.
+The exacting force should not be along with the filaments layers.
+We needed a few prints to achieve this.
+We had some truble with the suport structures.
+The main topic with this issue was to find the right angle to start with the suport structures.